ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

     When you edit a link in the Link manager, you cannot change the URL address to one that already exists in the system.

-    Once you save the link, it is automatically be marked as "Valid".
+    Once you save the link, it's automatically be marked as "Valid".

 ### URL aliases

 Each content item can have one or more URL aliases.
-They are additional URLs that can be used to access this content item.
+They're additional URLs that can be used to access this content item.

 To add URL aliases, go to the **URL** tab, and click **+ Add** in the **Custom URL aliases for...** area.